ravg05/AC_Scheduler/README.md

 Air Canada Flight Scheduler

 Overview of implementation:
-- Scheduling framework ingests data sent through a message queue and stored into a file/database (This contains a template for a database implementation but has a JSON file solution)
+- Scheduling framework ingests data sent through a message queue and stored into a file/database.
+This contains a template for a database implementation but has a JSON file solution
 - Data is communicated between the scheduling framework and public timetable using JSON (This can also be done using other IPC communication methods)
 - Uses the MSMQ message queue to replicate data being sent between the scheduling tool to scheduling framework
 - The scheduling framework is running .NET framework 4.7